kilianzepf/conditioned_uncertain_segmentation/README.md

 ## Data

-Download the datasets by running
+Download the datasets by running the following commands from the home directory

 ```
-./scripts/download_data.sh
+python data/phc_data/download_phc_dataset.py
+python data/isic3/download_isic3.py
 ```

-This will downoad the isic and PhC-U373 datasets and unpack them to `./data/`
+This will downoad the isic and PhC-U373 datasets and unpack them to `./data/`.

 ## Train (conditioned) uncertain segmentation models